Xaxupos/Minimalistic-Golf/README.md

 # Minimalistc-Golf

-Minimalistc golf is a challenging mini-golf coded in 1 day
+Minimalistc golf is a challenging mini-golf coded in 1 day!